vvladislovv/vvladislovv/README.md

 <h1> Hi, my name is Elcheninov Vladislav!✌️</h1>
 <h2>👀 A little bit about me:</h2>
 <h4>I study and live in Moscow.
-I came to the IT field because of `my interest in studying computers`, as well as my curiosity about how various information systems work.
-I play the guitar and `I like to learn something new`, as well as create something with my own hands.
-I've `created games` in the past, and now I'm diving into writing` web applications and developing websites.`</h4>
+I came to the IT field because of my interest in studying computers, as well as my curiosity about how various information systems work.
+I play the guitar and I like to learn something new, as well as create something with my own hands.
+I've created games in the past, and now I'm diving into writing web applications and developing websites.</h4>

 <h1> 🐍 if me describe me in Python language:</h1>